searxng/searxng/docs/android_termux.rst

 - Developers and cybersecurity learners
 - Repurposing old Android phones

-With **SearXNG + Termux** you get:

-- More privacy than standard search apps
-- Aggregated search results from multiple engines
-- A portable server environment in your pocket
-- Your own search instance accessible from anywhere
-- Lightweight self-hosting without the need for a VPS

 .. note::
    This setup is somewhat advanced and not all search engines will work on Android.
 Community support is limited.